rapaccinim/rapaccinim/README.md

 # Hello there 👋 it's-a me, Marco!

 ## About
-💻 I'm Marco Rapaccini, a **remote web developer** with 5+ years experience
+💻 I'm Marco Rapaccini, a **remote web & product developer** with 5+ years experience

-🚀 I'm also an IT consultant for SMEs and **startups** that want to accelerate their digital growth and internal processes
+🚀 I'm in love with **R&D** and I am a **startup** enthiusiast

-🥼 I work mainly in FinTech 💹, FashionTech 👜 and AeroSpace 🛰️ industries
+🥼 I work 70% in FinTech 💹, 25% in FashionTech 👜 and 5% in AeroSpace 🛰️ industry

 ## What
+✔️ My favourite web dev stuff: HTML, CSS, JavaScript, React, TypeScript, Styled Components, Material UI, Leaflet

-✔️ The fundamentals: HTML, CSS, JavaScript, jQuery, PHP, Git, Sass
+✔️ Other web dev stuff: jQuery, PHP, Git, CMS WordPress

-⚛️ Learning by doing: React, TypeScript and Node.js
+⚛️ Learning by doing: Node.js

 ✔️ Embedded Systems: C/Arduino, C++, Qt